Three Steps A&E and Consulting CFOs Took to Steer Their Firms Through Unprecedented Times

-Despite the challenges created by 2020 – and the existing ones it exaggerated – a new pace of change also created new opportunity for finance teams.
+Despite the challenges created by the pandemic – and the existing ones it exaggerated – a new pace of change also created new opportunity for finance teams.
 From long-term remote working, to digital innovation and a reliance on data-driven insights, firms were forced to update processes and embrace new tools and techniques.

 See Deltek ERP in Action